 - The grant must not be used to cover costs for the purchase of rights/the minimum guarantee (MG).

-- The minimum guarantee must be paid in full at the time of application.
+- The minimum guarantee , or the first payment must be paid out at the time of application.

-- The Norwegian Film Institute must be credited when the film is released in the relevant country/territory.
+- The Norwegian Film Institute must be credited on the promotional material when the film is released in the relevant country/territory.

 - The applicant must be the main producer and have, or arrange, the necessary rights according to section 3-3 of the Norwegian regulations on support for audiovisual production.